 Plan big, then execute on the details.
-In Todoist, you can easily break big, overwhelming tasks into small, manageable sub-tasks (and break down those sub-tasks into even smaller ones if you like).
+Break big, overwhelming tasks into small, manageable sub-tasks.

-Create a new sub-task
+Add a sub-task

 - Click the task you want to add a sub-task to.
 This will open task view.